Carlisle power stations: Operation

 Electricity was supplied to customers at 230 & 400 Volt 3-phase 50 Hz AC; 230 & 460 Volt DC; and 520/540 Volt DC for traction current.
 Electricity was initially used for lighting, replacing gas lamps, but other uses were soon developed.

-The City of Carlisle Electric Tramways Co Ltd, commissioned the tram system in 1900 taking power from the James Street power station.
+The City of Carlisle Electric Tramways Co Ltd commissioned the tram system in 1900 taking power from the James Street power station.
 The tram system operated across the city until it closed in 1931.

 In 1923 the power station sold 7,133.9 MWh of electricity.
 This was distributed to the following users:

 The maximum electrical load on the system in 1923 was 3,983 kW and there was a connected load of 11,552 kW.
 The revenue from the sale of current amounted to £55,039.
-The surplus of revenue over expenses for the Corporation was £23,987.
+The surplus of revenue over expenses for the corporation was £23,987.

 Closure and aftermath

 The constrained James Street site was too small for new larger generating plant to meet the increasing demand for electricity following the First World War.
-In the decade following the War the national consumption of electricity more than doubled from 3577.7 GWh in 1919 to 8746 GWh in 1929.
+In the decade following the War the national consumption of electricity more than doubled from 3,577.7 GWh in 1919 to 8,746 GWh in 1929.
 A new power station was built at Willow Holme.
 The James Street station was closed in 1927.
 The electricity equipment was removed soon after and the chimney demolished.
 The building was used as stores, a maintenance depot and offices.
-An extension was built in 1937 in 'Moderne' style to make more office space and the building was used by the electricity undertaking and later by NORWEB – the Area electricity board – until 1987.
+An extension was built in 1937 in 'Moderne' style to make more office space and the building was used by the electricity undertaking and later by NORWEB – the area electricity board – until 1987.

 The building then became the Carlisle Enterprise Centre.
 Formal 'listing' of the building as of special architectural or historic interest was rejected in 2015.
 The grounds for rejection were the building had undergone significant change; the generating equipment had been removed; and there was a lack of architectural interest in the functional eclectic nature of the buildings.

 Willow Holme station

 To cater for the increase in demand for electricity following the First World War a large modern power station was built at Willow Holme, or Willowholme (54°54'01.1"N 2°57'31.7"W) on the River Eden West of the municipal sewage works.
 The site was developed in two phases, low pressure (LP) steam units were installed in 1923–30 and high pressure plant (HP) in 1943–44.
+As part of the Second World War programme to increase generating plant in North West England the capacity directions were issued in May, 1940 by the Central Electricity Board to increase output from 26,150 kW to 86,150 kW.
+This comprised 2 x 30,000-kW units the first of which was running by January 1943, and two years later for the second unit.